-During non-volatile Status Register write operation (06h combined with 01h/31h/11h), after CS $\sharp$ is driven high, the self-timed Write Status Register cycle will commence for a time duration of tw (See AC Characteristics).
+During non-volatile Status Register write operation (06h combined with 01h/31h), after CS# is driven high, the self-timed Write Status Register cycle will commence for a time duration of $t_W$ (See AC Characteristics).
 While the Write Status Register cycle is in progress, the Read Status Register instruction may still be accessed to check the status of the BUSY bit.
 The BUSY bit is a 1 during the Write Status Register cycle and a 0 when the cycle is finished and ready to accept other instructions again.
 After the Write Status Register cycle has finished, the Write Enable Latch (WEL) bit in the Status Register will be cleared to 0.

-During volatile Status Register write operation (50h combined with 01h/31h/11h), after CS# is driven high, the Status Register bits will be refreshed to the new values.
+During volatile Status Register write operation (50h combined with 01h/31h), after CS# is driven high, the Status Register bits will be refreshed to the new values within the time period of tSHSL2 (See AC Characteristics).
 BUSY bit will remain 0 during the Status Register bit refresh period.